 Chris says everyone working in the legal and related professions must be across every relevant legislative change and understand what the changes mean for their own practice and for their clients:

 For example, Consumer Law, Technology and the Law, and Legal Project Management are all areas which are constantly changing and it can be hard to keep pace with these changes without the benefit of short bursts of extra training and education.

 If lawyers don’t constantly update their knowledge, they’ll be left behind.

 Chris says it’s exciting that universities like UTS can bring together the good will of the legal profession, the bench and the regulators and co-ordinate that good will into educational opportunities:

 The unique value of UTS Law short courses is that UTS is at the cutting edge of innovation and entrepreneurial activity.
 We can co-ordinate cross disciplinary participation in areas like IT and Data Science.
 Ten years ago, it was financial literacy which was occupying the minds of lawyers - corporate counsel and lawyers advising the corporate world need IT literacy now as much as we needed financial literacy then.

 The Law Faculty is mapping out a program of life long career enhancement and professional skills development - educational experiences which fine tune people’s personal attributes.

 For Chris, the challenge is to find the best facilitators to design and curate the learning experience and deliver a short course program which works to both refresh professional expertise and extend knowledge.

 It’s about fostering the natural curiosity of lawyers, exciting the thirst for knowledge and providing the tools for professional renewal.

-Find all the details about UTS Law's upcoming short courses here
+Find full details on UTS Law's upcoming short courses